jwojak/watershed/README.md

 # watershed
-watershed in c++ with matlab wrapp
+Watershed in c++ with matlab wrapp